Hire a Master Certified Chimney Service that offers Camera Inspections and Detailed Reports.

 Chimney Camera Inspections

-A detailed report will be given to you by paper and email.
+All of our Chimney Inspections and Fireplace Inspections are completed using an i-Pad and a chimney camera.
+Upon completion of the inspections a copy of the report will be printed from our truck printer and emailed to you, so you get a paper and email copy.
 The report will include all components of the fireplace and chimney condition.
-It also includes whether it matches NFPA 211 code standards.
+It also includes whether it complies with NFPA 211 chimney code standards.

-An estimate for necessary repairs will be emailed.
+An estimate for any necessary repairs will be emailed.
 If approved, we can schedule an appointment to perform the repairs as soon as possible.
+Call today for your certified chimney inspection!

 Getting a chimney camera inspection done can reveal potential issues inside your chimney.
 Often times, people are unaware of the safety concerns in their chimney.
 It's impossible to determine issues without a chimney camera inspection.
 Thus, there is no way to physically see the inside of the chimney.
 Unless, special camera equipment is utilized.

 Most people think a glance up the chimney is good enough for an '"inspection".
-This not case, a flashlight only lets you see a glimpse of the chimney lining.
-A flashlight relies on what the naked eye can see.
+This not case, a flashlight only lets you glimpse a portion of the chimney lining.
+A flashlight only reveals as much as the naked eye can see.
+This means that you are only seeing a small percentage of what your chimney flue has to reveal, and can miss some essential things that require specialized attention and create a safety issue!

 Without a doubt, this method can give the homeowner false satisfaction.
 Using a flashlight gives an inaccurate reflection of the chimney condition.